unow0517/AWS_Certified_Solutions_Architect/README.md

 ## Key Concepts
 **S3 Transfer Acceleration**
-  1. This feature utilizes Amazon CloudFront's globally distributed edge locations to speed up uploads to S3.
+  1. S3 Transfer Acceleration is a feature that speeds up the upload and download of objects to and from Amazon S3 by providing a network of edge locations.
   2. It significantly reduces the time it takes to upload large volumes of data from geographic locations.

 <br>

 **CloudFront**